On this page |

 (See Viewer handles for the basics of how to implement a Python handle.)

-To properly support node parameter changes interactively, Python handles must interpret various low-level events like mouse moves, mouse clicks, parameter changes, keyboard events, and so on.
-See input events for more details on how to interpret mouse events.
+To properly support node parameter changes interactively, Python handles should interpret various low-level events like mouse moves, mouse clicks and parameter changes.
+Other UI events support like keyboard and menu events is also possible, see the input events documentation for more details.

 -